Report updated Apr 19, 2026

 Stable

-Zero ratings or reviews since launch — suggests low initial discovery or high friction due to $5.99 price.
+Zero ratings/reviews since launch — indicates low organic discovery or high conversion friction.